The Business Improvement District (BID)

 $250 (11-25 rooms)

 $350 (26+ rooms)

-Important note: Retail, restaurant and service businesses will be charged on size which will be determined by number of employees, either full-time or the equivalent made up of multiples of part-time employees while Antique Collectives will be charged by number of business licenses active within one location.
+Important Note: Retail, restaurant, and service businesses are charged based on size which is determined by number of employees (either full-time or the equivalent made up of multiples of part-time employees).
+Antique Collectives are charged based on the number of business licenses active within one location.

 BUSINESS TYPE DEFINITIONS